November 2, 2021, General Election

 - Absentee voting by mail begins September 20, 2021

 - To request a mail-in ballot visit the Virginia Department of Elections Citizen Portal

 - US Postal Service standard of delivery for first-class mail is 2-9 days.
-There is not a postmark deadline, instead ballots must be received at the voting precinct by 12:00 pm Friday, November 6, 2020, or they will not be counted.
-Request your mail-in ballot as early as possible.
-The deadline to request a ballot be mailed to you is October 23.
+There is not a postmark deadline, instead ballots must be received at the voting precinct by 12:00 pm Saturday, November 6, 2021, or they will not be counted.
+Request your mail-in ballot as early as possible or vote in-person absentee.